-I recently got this letter: “Dear Dr. Diana, I have done the Spiritual Diamond Self work from your new book, The Diamond Self Secret, and it was a magical experience to come up with “Caring Emissary of the Light” as my spiritual nickname.
+I recently got this letter: “Dear Dr. Diana, I have done the Spiritual Diamond Self work from your book, Love in 90 Days, and it was a magical experience to come up with “Caring Emissary of the Light” as my spiritual nickname.
 I really was able to find serenity and stillness of mind!

 But sometimes it is very hard to hold on to this identity, as people disappoint me right and left.
 It is so easy for me to get into being resentful and full of self-pity.
 Also, in the past, I have over-given and functioned as a codependent people-pleaser.
 How do I tell the difference between being of service and over-giving so that I can find serenity?”
 Gail in San Francisco

 For example, you might not win the popularity award when you are doing service to a loved one by giving them the chance to fail or hit bottom.
 Or by not preventing them from making a mistake so they can learn consequences.
+Or by co-dependency.
 These types of non-action will teach you the precious gift of detachment, which is a cornerstone of serenity.
-While your loved ones might not be happy with you (or downright angry!) in the short term, as they hit bottom and have their own awakening, they will be grateful that you did not meddle in their affairs.
+Your loved ones might not be happy with you or they may be downright angry!
+But, as they hit bottom and have their own awakening, they will be grateful that you did not meddle in their affairs.

 Self-care, setting boundaries, maintaining your own serenity and giving yourself time-outs to take care of your needs are part of the healthy service equation.
 Your needs matter.
 In order to truly be of service you need to ask for self-fulfillment as well as for fulfillment for others.
-Bottom line: when you are truly of service, your needs are taken care of and you feel good and complete.
+When you are truly of service, your needs are taken care of and you feel good and complete.
 And that’s how you find and keep serenity.

 So do yourself a favor.
 Stop playing God or Higher Power or Miss I-Know-What’s-Best-for-Others.
 Before you go into action to help others, pause and listen for the faint voice of your intuition, the voice of your spiritual identity.
 This will protect your own serenity and create even more benefit for your loved ones.
 Often in surprising and magical ways that you personally could never foresee!

-For lots more on creating more serenity in your life, pick up a copy of The Diamond Self Secret.
+For lots more on creating more serenity in your life, keep reading articles on spiritual practice right here.